otammato/CICD_Terraform_ECS_microservices/README.md

-# CICD_Terraform_ECS_microservices
+# CICD_Terraform_ECS_microservices (demo)
 [ IaC CICD ECS Docker ]

 This Terraform template sets up a CI/CD pipeline using AWS CodePipeline.
-As the source, it utilizes CodeCommit, and builds are executed as Docker containers within an AWS ECS cluster.
+As the source, it utilizes AWS CodeCommit, and builds are executed as Docker containers within an AWS ECS cluster.

 The repository is cloned from this author: https://github.com/sd031/microservice-cicd-project-with-terraform

 <br>

+To implement the complete solution:

 1. I followed the instructions outlined in https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-ide-c9.html to integrate Cloud9 with CodeCommit.
 <br>